Male Fitting vs Female Fitting: The Definitive Industrial Identification Guide

 Now you know the full story behind male fitting vs female fitting.

-You also learned who uses the male fitting system — and it turns out, just about everyone who works with pipes, hoses, or tubes.
+You also learned who uses the male fitting — and it turns out, just about everyone who works with pipes, hoses, or tubes.
 From irrigation to automotive systems, male fittings play a central role.

 Then there’s the female fitting — the part that receives and locks the male fitting in place.
 It completes the connection and holds everything together.